History & Structure

 Further information on completed and ongoing appraisals can be found on the HTW website (www.healthtechnology.wales)

-- To continue to provide independent, authoritative advice on the use of non-medicine health technologies in Wales.
+- To continue to provide independent, authoritative guidance on the use of medical technologies in Wales.

 - To support technology adoption and innovation in Wales.